 Born on May 11, 1886, in Frankfurt-am-Main, Germany, daughter of Michael and Sophie Katzenstein and older sister of Max and Martha, Adele (Katzenstein) Ginzberg moved to Berlin at age eight after her mother’s sudden death.
 She received basic schooling and then, unable to study nursing as she wanted, she instead worked briefly in her father’s real estate office.
 She married Louis Ginzberg in 1909 and moved to New York.
 They had two children, Sophie (Ginzberg) Gould and Eli Ginzberg, professor of economics and director of the Eisenhower Center for Conservation of Human Resources at Columbia University.

-Ginzberg first became involved in community affairs with the Liberty Bond Campaign during World War I. From 1920 on, she was closely associated with National Women’s League.
+Ginzberg first became involved in community affairs with the Liberty Bond Campaign during World War I. From 1920 on, she was closely associated with the National Women’s League of the United Synagogue.
 Serving as its representative on several national and international organizations, she also wrote a monthly column in its magazine, Outlook.
-She was instrumental in initiating the Girl Scout project in 1946, which led to the establishment of the Menorah Award for Jewish Girl Scouts.
+She was instrumental in initiating the Women's League’s Girl Scout project in 1946, which led to the establishment of the Menorah Award for Jewish Girl Scouts.
 Ginzberg was also devoted to aiding the blind through the Jewish Braille Institute.

 In recognition of her varied talents and influence, Ginzberg was honored as New York State Mother of the Year in 1966, was inducted in the seminary’s Honorary Society of Fellows in 1976, and was awarded the Mathilde Schechter Award posthumously in 1980.
 Ginzberg died in New York City on May 10, 1980.